Lester Young: Post-war recordings

-Young at the Famous Door, New York, N.Y., c.
+Young at the Famous Door, New York, c.
 September 1946.
 Photo by William P. Gottlieb.

 Young's career after World War II was far more prolific and lucrative than in the pre-war years in terms of recordings made, live performances, and annual income.
 Young joined Norman Granz's Jazz at the Philharmonic troupe in 1946, touring regularly with JATP over the next 12 years.
 He made many studio recordings under Granz's supervision as well, including more trio recordings with Nat King Cole.
-Young also recorded extensively in the late 1940s for Aladdin Records (1945-1947, where he had made the Cole recordings in 1942) and for Savoy (1944, 1949 and 1950), some sessions of which included Basie on piano.
+Young also recorded extensively in the late 1940s for Aladdin Records (1945–1947, where he had made the Cole recordings in 1942) and for Savoy (1944, 1949, and 1950), some sessions of which included Basie on piano.

 Struggle and revival

 From around 1951, Young's level of playing declined more precipitously as his drinking increased.
 His playing showed reliance on a small number of clichéd phrases and reduced creativity and originality, despite his claims that he did not want to be a "repeater pencil" (Young coined this phrase to describe the act of repeating one's own past ideas).
 Young's playing and health went into a crisis, culminating in a November 1955 hospital admission following a nervous breakdown.

 He emerged from this treatment improved.
-In January 1956, he recorded two Granz-produced sessions including a reunion with pianist Teddy Wilson, trumpet player Roy Eldridge, trombonist Vic Dickenson, bassist Gene Ramey, and drummer Jo Jones – which were issued as The Jazz Giants '56 and Pres and Teddy albums.
-1956 was a relatively good year for Lester Young, including a tour of Europe with Miles Davis and the Modern Jazz Quartet and a successful residency at Olivia Davis' Patio Lounge in Washington, D.C., with the Bill Potts Trio.
+In January 1956, he recorded two Granz-produced sessions – including a reunion with pianist Teddy Wilson, trumpet player Roy Eldridge, trombonist Vic Dickenson, bassist Gene Ramey, and drummer Jo Jones – which were issued as The Jazz Giants '56 and Pres and Teddy albums.
+1956 was a relatively good year for Lester Young, including a tour of Europe with Miles Davis and the Modern Jazz Quartet and a successful residency at Olivia Davis's Patio Lounge in Washington, D.C., with the Bill Potts Trio.
 Live recordings of Young and Potts in Washington were issued later.

 Throughout the 1940s and 1950s, Young occasionally played as a featured guest with the Count Basie Orchestra.
 The best-known of these appearances is the July 1957 performance at the Newport Jazz Festival, with a line-up including many of his 1940s colleagues: Jo Jones, Roy Eldridge, Illinois Jacquet and Jimmy Rushing.
-In 1952 he was featured on Lester Young with the Oscar Peterson Trio, released in 1954 on Norgran.
-In 1956, he recorded two LPs with his 1930s collaborators Teddy Wilson and Jo Jones.
+In 1952, he was featured on Lester Young with the Oscar Peterson Trio, released in 1954 on Norgran Records.
+In 1956, he recorded two LPs with his 1930s collaborators, Wilson and Jones.
 AllMusic's Scott Yanow, reviewing one of the albums, Pres and Teddy, commented:

 Although it has been written much too often that Lester Young declined rapidly from the mid-'40s on, the truth is that when he was healthy, Young played at his very best during the '50s, adding an emotional intensity to his sound that had not been present during the more carefree days of the '30s.
 This classic session finds the great tenor in particularly expressive form.